rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     $ cd hello-2.12 ; ls
     ```

-5. It is always good practice to review any special installation instructions that might be come with the source code.
+5. Reviewing any special installation instructions that might come with the source code is always good practice.
 Those files usually have names like: INSTALL, README and so on.

     Use a pager to open up the INSTALL file and read it.
 Type: